LogoOsome

 Websites like Substack help you to publish your content behind a paywall that only your subscribers can view.
 Offer giveaways for subscribers or tier your content for different prices.
 You can even give non-subscribers sneak peeks at some of your work to show them your value.

-Teachers, lecturers and brain-boxes can easily make extra money through a side hustle in tutoring.
+Teachers, lecturers, and brain-boxes can easily make extra income through an online tutoring platform.
 Whatever your academic ability, you’ll be able to find students at a stage you can teach.
 Primary school students need tutors for their PSLEs; then there are the more advanced GCE N(A)- and N(T)-Levels; and GCE O-Levels and A-Levels.

 Run refresher classes on the curriculum, guide them through mock exams, and ensure they’ve covered all the topics related to the subject before their final exams.